 At one arterial stop on an upgrade, I used the transmission's anti-rollback feature, which works with the anti-lock braking system to hold the truck in place.
 After three seconds it released, as it's designed to do, so I had to punch the brake pedal again, then get on the accelerator and move through the intersection.

 The UltraShift took away a lot of the work of driving and left me free to watch out for other traffic.
 For novices, not having to learn how to shift a non-synchronized manual transmission will remove a big barrier and let them get on with learning the other skills of dump trucking, such as how to back to a paving machine, spread stone or gravel, and so on.
 They'll soon be productive and non-destructive to the gearbox and driveline.
-The truck

 And they'll enjoy driving the truck, something almost guaranteed in a Kenworth.
 This one was definitely deluxe, with leather-covered seats, power windows and locks, a complete gauge package, and lots of power under the hood from the MX.
 The ride from the tandem's modern Hendrickson rubber-spring suspension was fairly smooth, even with the dump box empty, and the cab was stout and almost air-tight.
 This one had the optional Extended Cab, which adds 5 inches of leg and belly room, something very usable when one doesn't have to snug close to reach a clutch pedal that isn't there.